- SAP recently had major layoffs in its HANA group.

-It is very common for technology companies to exaggerated their technological innovation.
+It is prevalent for technology companies to exaggerated their technological innovation.
 As we covered in the book The Public Cloud Revolution: How Open Source is Displacing Proprietary IT Mega Vendors, a major strategy engaged in by private sector companies is to pull from the public domain, and pretend that the innovation was theirs.
 Everyone from pharmaceutical companies to software companies routinely does this.
 And SAP is a master at claiming credit for innovation they were not involved in.

-HANA is fake innovation as we covered in the article How to Understand the Fake Innovation of HANA.
+HANA is fake innovation, as we covered in the article How to Understand the Fake Innovation of HANA.
 SAP has been backward engineering other databases and renaming items to hide the backward engineering as we covered Did SAP Simply Reinvent the Wheel with HANA?
 With all of the HANA funding, SAP has been unable to create new contributions to databases.
-And its design is the exact opposite of where database design is going as we covered in How to Understand AWS’s Multibase Versus SAP’s Single-base Approach.
+And its design is the exact opposite of where database design is going, as we covered in How to Understand AWS’s Multibase Versus SAP’s Single-base Approach.
 This all should not have been that difficult to understand, as SAP’s statements about HANA routinely violated database theory.

 Today many of SAP’s statements about HANA can be interspersed with quotes from Dan Quayle or Sara Palin without seeming at all incongruous.
-Some of the most ridiculous provided by Steve Lucas as we covered in our Analysis of Steve Lucas’ Article on What Oracle Won’t Tell You About HANA.
+Some of the most ridiculous provided by Steve Lucas, as we covered in our Analysis of Steve Lucas’ Article on What Oracle Won’t Tell You About HANA.

-The fact that more people don’t seem to notice this, shows the deeply propagandized nature of SAP consultants and resources.
+The fact that more people don’t seem to notice this shows the deeply propagandized nature of SAP consultants and resources.
 Any information stated by a high-level SAP resource must be worshipped.

 The Problem With the Initial Conception of HANA

-HANA has no performance advantage over competing databases, has enormous problems addressing the giant memory footprint it is sized for as we covered in the article How HANA Takes 30 to 40 Times the Memory of Other Databases.
+HANA has no performance advantage over competing databases, has enormous problems addressing the giant memory footprint it is sized for, as we covered in the article How HANA Takes 30 to 40 Times the Memory of Other Databases.